jundalisay/superb/content/en/research/aristotle/metaphysics/book-13/_index.md

 ---
-title: "Book 13"
+heading: "Book 13"
+title: "The Theory of Forms"
 image: "/covers/meta.jpg"
 date: 2022-01-12
-description: "Book 10 of The Simplified Metaphysics by Aristotle"
+description: "Book 13 of The Simplified Metaphysics by Aristotle"
 ---